ru0302/2022-oop-assignment/README.md

 by changing the shape etc.
 # Instructions
 run the main file in \tudublin package.
+It will run it and then play the audio and show visualisations
 # How it works
 The Visualisation has its own class and all are in the same package
 # What I am most proud of in the assignment